bugzilla/bugzilla.github.io/_posts/2018-08-26-happy-20th-birthday-bugzilla.md

 > night](https://github.com/bugzilla/bugzilla/commit/4727e6c09f88e63f02e6c8f359862d0c0942ed36).

-20 years later, Bugzilla is still alive and kicking, and [about to get a major facelift](https://github.com/bugzilla/harmony) that's about 10 years overdue.
+20 years later, Bugzilla is still alive and kicking, and [about to get a major face lift](https://github.com/bugzilla/harmony) that's about 10 years overdue.
 I had really hoped to be announcing the release of Bugzilla 6 with this post, but we're not quite there yet.
 Dylan has been making great progress with the recent merges from